Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 You must read `docs/TILEMAP_CONFIGURATION_GUIDE.md` to understand how to make a valid tilemap file.

+🆕 **Resource Management System**:
+- The project uses a unified resource management system with `game_config.json`
+- All assets are defined in `public/assets/game_config.json` with resource keys
+- Tilemap and audio configs use resource keys instead of hardcoded paths
+- Boot scene loads configuration in preload() phase
+- You need to use remote configs via URL parameters if possible, instead of local path

 Player Starting Position Safety:
 - Unless users explicitly request, ensure the player can safely land when the game starts, even if they spawn slightly above ground
 - You can still design challenging areas with falling mechanics elsewhere in the map, but the spawn point must be safe